backdrop-contrib/uc_restrict_qty/README.md

 variations of the same product to their carts (i.e. different attribute/option combinations) but never more than one of any given variation.

+## Versions
+- Version 1.x-1.X.X is a direct port of the Drupal 7 version, with some bug fixes
+- Version 1.x-2.X.X contains the following new features:
+  - Restrict quantity based on the Node ID of the product.
+Version 1 of the module counted the quantities of each variation of a product in the cart separately.
+With version 2 of the module, it's possible to limit the total quantity of a product, even when there are multiple variants of that product in the cart.
+  - Individually limit the quantity of variation of a single product with different SKUs.
+Version 1 is buggy: although you may enter different restrictions for different SKUs of a single product, only the first restriction was applied.
+With Version 2, you can specify limits for each SKU of each variation of a product.

 ## Installation

  - Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).